Osman Hamdi Bey: Early life

-Osman Hamdi went to primary school in the popular Istanbul quarter of Beşiktaş; after which he studied law, first in Istanbul (1856) and then in Paris (1860).
+Osman Hamdi went to primary school in the popular Istanbul quarter of Beşiktaş; after which he studied law, first in Constantinople (1856) and then in Paris (1860).
 However, he decided to pursue his interest in painting instead, left the Law program, and trained under French orientalist painters Jean-Léon Gérôme and Gustave Boulanger.
 During his nine-year stay in Paris, the international capital of fine arts at the time, he showed a keen interest for the artistic events of his day.

 His stay in Paris was also marked by the first ever visit by an Ottoman sultan to Western Europe, when Sultan Abdülaziz was invited to the Exposition Universelle (1867) by Emperor Napoleon III.
 He also met many of the Young Ottomans in Paris, and even though he was exposed to their liberal ideas, he did not participate in their political activities, being the son of an Ottoman pasha who was loyal to the sultan and did not challenge the old absolutist system.
 Osman Hamdi Bey also met his first wife Marie, a French woman, in Paris when he was a student.
-After receiving his father's blessings, she accompanied him to Istanbul (Constantinople) when he returned in 1869, where the two got married and had two daughters.
+After receiving his father's blessings, she accompanied him to Constantinople when he returned in 1869, where the two got married and had two daughters.

-Once back in Turkey, he was sent to the Ottoman province of Baghdad as part of the administrative team of Midhat Pasha (the leading political figure and reformer among the Young Ottomans who enacted the First Ottoman Constitution in 1876, Midhat Pasha served as the Grand Vizier between 1876–1877, before being replaced by İbrahim Edhem Pasha, Osman Hamdi Bey's father.)
+Once back in Turkey, he was sent to the Baghdad Vilayet in Ottoman Iraq, as part of the administrative team of Midhat Pasha (the leading political figure and reformer among the Young Ottomans who enacted the First Ottoman Constitution in 1876, Midhat Pasha served as the Grand Vizier between 1876–1877, before being replaced by İbrahim Edhem Pasha, Osman Hamdi Bey's father.)
 In 1871, Osman Hamdi returned to Istanbul, as the vice-director of the Protocol Office of the Palace.
 During the 1870s, he worked on several assignments in the upper echelons of the Ottoman bureaucracy.
 He was appointed as the first mayor of Kadıköy in 1875, and stayed in that position for one year.